 Ada S. PattersonAda joined the support staff at Keswick Equine in October of 1999.
 Born in western Massachusetts, Ada moved to Maine when she was 19 and attended the University of Maine, where she graduated with a degree in animal science.
 She became a licensed veterinary technician in 1978.
 She spent several years practicing in small animal and mixed animal practice.
 In 1994, she moved to Virginia with her daughter Martha and a number of cats, dogs, and her horse.
 Since relocating, Ada worked in a small animal practice and as manager on both a Thoroughbred breeding farm and a dressage barn before starting employment at Keswick Equine.
 In her spare time, she enjoys riding her mare Phoenix, and hiking with her dogs.

-Beth Morris joined us in October of 2014.
+Beth Shotwell joined us in October of 2014.
 Beth was born and raised in Madison County.
 She and her mother actively breed and train Welsh Pony crosses at Courtney Hollow Farm in Madison.
 She groomed and trained horses on the A circuit with Paul and Wendy Mathews for 5 year prior to joining Keswick Equine Clinic.
-Beth, her husband Jared, and sidekick Gideon (the dog) enjoy cheering for the Pittsburg Steelers in their spare time.
+Beth, and her sidekick Gideon (the dog) enjoy cheering for the Pittsburgh Steelers, hiking and trying new breweries in their spare time.